ZachKnife1008/Doom-Intermission-Map-Screen-Project/README.md

 # Credits
 elf-alchemist for porting the ID24 standard.

-Skunk for making the thyinterpic, he inspired me to work on my own intermission screens
+Skunk for making the thyinterpic, he inspired me to work on my own intermission screens.
 # Links
 Twitter - https://x.com/DevilMyEyes